SlinkierApple13/BukkitPlugin.Railchess/README.md

 * **/rc join**\
   Requires permission: railchess.play.\
   Joins the nearest RailchessStand within $8$ blocks.
-  The command fails if no RailchessStands are found, or if the RailchessStand c=already contains no less than $4$ players.
+  The command fails if no RailchessStands are found, or if the RailchessStand already contains $4$ players.
 * **/rc leave**\
   Requires permission: railchess.play.\
   Leaves the current RailchessStand.